-Until today, some tribes in Indonesia use traditional weapons as tools for hunting, self-defensing, and yes, attacking someone or something.
-Even more, some people who still believe in superstitious think that traditional weapons are surrounded by mystical power.
-Take keris for instance.
+Until today, some tribes in Indonesia use traditional weapons as tools for hunting, self-defensing, and attacking someone or something.
+Even more, some people who still believe in superstitious thinks that traditional weapons are surrounded by mystical power.

-This is a knife-length weapon from Central Java and East Java.
-Keris has serpentine shape.
+This is a knife-length weapon has serpentine shape.
 It was a pride for the palace, tucked on the waist, as a symbol of courage and nobility.
-In ancient age, a man wasn’t considered as a real man if he had no keris.
+In ancient age, a man wasn’t considered a real man before having a keris.

-In reality, keris function more to stab than to slice.
+In reality, keris functions more to stab than to slice.
 It’s not so effective weapon by that.
 But you must know, while preparing and making a keris, Mpu (the keris maker) always did special pray to the God and do fasting first.
-That’s the power come.
+That the power comes.
 He could also fill keris with mystical beings, such as a genie in order to protect the keris owner and give more destructive power.

 Keris is a custom, personal weapon, and should never be a mass product.
-Keris for the king, priest, high ranking official, farmer, trader, fisherman, worker or soldier are different.
+It’s a fashion too, like batik.
+Keris for the king, priest, high ranking official, farmer, trader, fisherman, worker, or military soldier are different.
 Hence, a good keris for a king is not necessarily good for a trader, and vice versa.

 Rencong (Aceh, Sumatra)